 The Renewable Energy Methodology helps policymakers assess and communicate the impacts of renewable energy policies to ensure that they are effective in mitigating GHG emissions, advancing development objectives, and helping countries meet their sectoral targets and national commitments.
 The document provides methodological guidance on how to estimate emissions pathways and reductions resulting from the implementation of policies in the energy sector.
 The methodology focuses on three policy interventions: Feed-in tariff policies, auctions policies and tax incentive policies.

-These chapters provide an introduction to the guidance and an overview of objectives users may have in assessing the GHG impacts of renewable energy (RE) policies.
-This section should be read to understand whether to use the guidance and to determine what objectives it will be used for.
+These chapters provide an introduction to the methodology and an overview of objectives users may have in assessing the GHG impacts of renewable energy (RE) policies.
+This section should be read to understand whether to use the methodology and to determine what objectives it will be used for.

 In this chapter, users will get guidance on the first step of the assessment process, describing the policy that will be assessed.
 Guidance is also provided on deciding whether to assess an individual policy or a package of related policies and choosing whether to carry out an ex-ante (forward-looking) or ex-post (backward-looking) assessment.